You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a medication used to treat high cholesterol levels by inhibiting the production of cholesterol in the liver.
-It has been widely prescribed for over two decades and is one of the most prescribed medications in the world.
+Lipitor, also known as atorvastatin, is a statin medication that is primarily used to lower cholesterol levels and prevent cardiovascular disease.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.

 Expert Insights